mafintosh/node-install/README.md

 	node-install <tab><tab> # prints all available versions

-It is licensed under MIT.
-Happy noding!
+It is licensed under MIT